Social Work Graduate Programs

 Certificate Programs

-Any applicant who would like to earn a certificate in Addiction Counseling or Victim/Survivor Services may do so while working on his/her MSW degree.
-These certificate programs are managed by the Department of Human Services at Washburn University.
-Some coursework in the MSW Program may count toward the certificate, but any waivers can only be approved by the chair of the Department of Human Services.
-More specific information about certificate programs can be found by contacting the Department of Human Services at (785) 670-2116.
-Under current State regulations, a person with a licensed masters of social work (LMSW) may become a licensed addiction counselor (LAC) by passing the national examination.
+Any applicant who would like to earn a certificate in Addiction Counseling or Trauma and Recovery may do so while working on the MSW degree.
+These certificate programs are managed by the Department of Family & Human Services at Washburn University.
+Some coursework in the MSW Program may count toward the certificate, but any waivers can only be approved by the chair of the Department of Family & Human Services.
+More specific information about certificate programs can be found by contacting the Department of Family & Human Services at (785) 670-2116.
+Under current State regulations, a person with a licensed Master of Social Work (LMSW) may become a licensed addiction counselor (LAC) by passing the national examination.
 Details on the LAC licensure can be obtained from the Behavioral Sciences Regulatory Board (ksbsrb.ks.gov/professions/addiction-counselors).

 Course Offerings